run-nan/open-docs/docs/guide/abilities/data-acquisition.md

 ---
-sidebar_position: 5
+sidebar_position: 6
+description: The platform provides a flexible data acquisition mechanism to facilitate the acquisition of context information of ONES in plugin.
 ---

-# Data Acquisition
+# Data acquisition

 ## Requirements